 Pretend you are a free agent.
 You get a call from two teams: the New England Patriots and the Buffalo Bills.
 One team has played in five Super Bowls in 12 years.
 The other can’t sell out its home games.
 For whom would you rather play?

-Let’s pretend you end up choosing to uplift that hopeless franchise.
+Let’s pretend you end up choosing to uplift the hopeless franchise.
 Maybe they offer you the most money for your position in league history to play for them, which the Bills have done twice in six years (Derrick Dockery and Mario Williams).
 Your chinstrap is buckled, you take the field, but something is holding you back.
 You play on a team everyone expects to stink, and you buy into it.

 Perhaps I was not clear about the debilitation factor of playing for a bad team.
 Pro-Bowlers Marcus Stroud, Terrell Owens, and Mario Williams had failed to live up to their hype after being signed by the Bills.
 Previous season statistics posit much more talent than what was shown here.
 What is worse, the phenomenon works both ways.
 Former draft picks Antoine Winfield, Nate Clements, Donte Witner, and Willis McGahee have had similar if not more success since leaving Buffalo early in their careers.
 Running back Marshawn Lynch went from above average in Buffalo to one of the league’s best in Seattle.
 I need not mention the numerous draft busts that further how a player cannot seem to reach peak performance for the Buffalo Bills.
 J.P Losman.
 John McCargo.
 Oops.